 Interestingly, the gene that makes a German Shepherd white is recessive.

 The White Shepherd has a double coat.
-It’s straight and dense, though some of the breed may appear to have a very fluffy white coat.
+It’s straight and dense, though some of the breeds may appear to have a very fluffy white coat.

 Fluffy White Dog Breeds